d9pouces/df_websockets/README.md

 * _signals_, that are functions triggered both on the server or the browser  window by either the server or the client,
 * _topics_ to allow the server to send signals to any group of browser windows.

-Signals are exchanged between the browser window and the server using a single websockets.
+Signals are exchanged between the browser window and the server using a single websocket.
 Signals triggered by the browser on the server are processed as Celery tasks (so the websocket endpoint does almost nothing).
 Signals triggered by the server can be processed as other Celery tasks and as Javascript functions on the browser.